 The Research Fellows Program

-Crisis Text Line has the largest crisis data corpus in the U.S. To date, we’ve exchanged more than 100 million text messages between people in crisis and volunteer Crisis Counselors.
-Fellows are granted access to a scrubbed and anonymized version of this dataset.
+To date, Crisis Text Line has supported more than 4 million conversations.
+Research Fellows are granted access to a scrubbed and anonymized version of this dataset.

 To get a sense of the range of projects possible, see a list of published research papers below.

 To be a Fellow, you must meet the following key requirements: